bolonobolo/bolonobolo.github.io/_posts/2019-11-10-Win32-shellcode-1.md

 1. find the CreateProcessA function address
 2. find the GetProcAddress function address

-The first choice is based on the concept to spawn an exe using directly the CreateProcessA function, but honestly we understood how it works to a certain extent and we don't want to talk of concepts that we didn't understand deeply.<br>
+The first choice is based on the concept to spawn an exe using directly the CreateProcessA function, but this method makes the exit from a process more difficult.<br>
-So we choosed the second method, basically use the GetProcAddress to search and obtain the functions address needed for our purposes.<br>
+So we choosed the second method, basically it uses the GetProcAddress to search and obtain the functions address needed for our purposes.<br>
 In the next post we show how this method works.